sarimabbas/intrepid/README.md

 ## Goals

 I've been looking for an [effective way to take notes for some time](https://sarimabbas.com/posts/2019/markdown-editor/).
 I am drawn to the simplicity of Markdown-like syntax for note-taking, however I have my reservations about apps that keep my notes in siloes and sync them with their servers.
-I much prefer having complete ownership of my data.
+I much prefer having complete ownership of my data, in the form of files that I can sync with a provider of my choice.
 My second gripe with existing editors is their lack of features in the context of web app data.
 [Note-taking apps should synthesize our digital lives](https://sarimabbas.com/posts/2019/unified-productivity/), but they're usually only good for a particular file format.
 I intend to make this editor customizable and versatile enough that it can handle storage, organization and preview of diverse data.

 ## Features